sparkfabrik/company-playbook/content/resources/role-iac-lead-developer.md

 ## Mission

-* To understand customer's needs and help the customer state them in a clear, understandable form.
+* To understand customers' needs and help the customer state them in a clear, understandable form.
-* To design systems that satisfies customer's needs.
+* To design systems that satisfy customers' needs.
 * To guide your development team to implement those systems.
 * To promote our procedures and standards and to find new opportunities to improve them.
 * To teach by example and words, showing the value of excellence.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.
 * To value continuous improvement, seek out opportunities to learn and live by the principles of the Agile manifesto.
-* To contribute to the company's technical culture, sharing your mastery with others.
+* To contribute to the company's technical culture, share your mastery with others.

 ## Values